Data quality dimensions for fair AI: Extending Data Dimensions for Fair AI

 \subsection{Back to Cleanlab}

-Considering a possible implementation in Cleanlab able to account for such differences, one requires renouncing the starting assumption on the categoricity of the data, instead one assumes that the probability of assigning a label may change over time.
+Considering a possible implementation in Cleanlab able to account for such differences implies renouncing the starting assumption on the categoricity of the data.
+Instead, assume that the probability of assigning a label may change over time.
 This can be formulated in two distinct ways.
 First, the probability value of a given label $i$ being wrong, given a label $j$ is correct (their distance) may change over time.
 The task is now to give a mapping of all the label-variable pairs, i.e. given a mapping $ y*\to{\Tilde{y}} $ between variables, where $y*$ is the correct label and $\Tilde{y}$ the wrong one, compute the probability over the time frame $\mathcal{T}:=\{t_{1}, \dots, t_{n}\}$

 such that label $i$ is wrong at time $t_{n}$, given that label $j$ was correct at time $t_{n-m}$.
-This probability can increase or decrease, depending on the dataset and on the label set, as informally illustrated by the thought experiment at the beginning of this Section.
+This probability can increase or decrease, depending on the dataset and on the label set.
 For the definition of the confident joint, this means taking the evaluation of all the elements that have an incorrect label $i$ when their correct label is $j$, and then associate the wrong label to a time $t_{n}$ and the correct label to a previous time.
 This estimate must be made on all time points, so for every $m<n$.
 Given a timepoint $n$ at which the label is wrong, the estimate on all pairs of probabilities for that point with a previous point in which another label can be correct has to be computed

 Second, given a mapping $ y*\to{\Tilde{y}} $ between variables, where $y*$ is the correct label and $ \Tilde{y} $ the wrong one, what is the probability